mdhas/intellij-auto-align/README.md

 ### A long, long time ago this was updated

 Episode 2, attack of the inept.
+(The inept being myself - I thought I should make that clear.
+Joey did a great job and it worked for a very long time).
 I've found a few bugs in this but since it hasn't been changed in almost 4 years now I'm taking it upon myself to fix things up a little.

 ## Shortcut
 You can activate the shortcut by holding down (windows/linux) CONTROL+OPTION+I (mac) CMD+OPTION+I